joelmoxley/founder-playbook/I. Foundational/06 - Energy Focused Ecosystem - Early Stage Investors/md/09 - Emerson Elemental.webloc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || Emerson Elemental is the environmental and sustainability oriented initiatives under Emerson Collective, a philathropy organization led by Lauren Powell Jobs.
+Emerson Elemental is the environmental and sustainability oriented initiatives under Emerson Collective, a philathropy organization led by Lauren Powell Jobs.
 Elemental Excelerator (formerly Energy Excelerator) is a energy technology accelerator based in Hawaii that is supported by this initiative.

 Credit: [Emerson Elemental](http://www.emersoncollective.com/emerson-elemental/)